Lab Created Diamonds: Know the Difference

-For all intents and purposes, grown diamonds do not have a higher value than mined diamonds.
+For all intents and purposes, grown diamonds do not have a higher value than their mined c0unterparts.
 They are made using the same process.
 They are the same chemically, physically, and optically.

 The naked eye would have a hard time spotting the difference.
-Since they are made the same way, lab created diamonds can have the same flaws as their mined counterparts.
+Since they are made the same way, lab created diamonds can have the same flaws.
 Learn more about diamond flaws here.

 However, it’s the nature of these flaws that decrease the value of the laboratory products.
-Natural diamond flaws occur due to a slow process and aren’t as frequent as flaws in a lab.
+Natural flaws occur due to a much slower process and aren’t as frequent as flaws in a lab.

-Given that these diamonds can be easily manufactured, they are not inherently as valuable as mined diamonds.
+Given that these diamonds can be easily manufactured, they are not inherently as valuable.
 This is simply because a mined diamond will always be a rare item.